-The Group is subject to the Alberta Climate Change and Emissions Management Act, and the Specified Gas Reporting Regulation ("SGRR") to report GHG emission.
-GHG emission limits are regulated by the Carbon Competitiveness Incentive Regulation ("CCIR").
-During 2022, the amount of GHG generated did not exceed the reporting threshold of 100,000 tonnes as regulated by CCIR.
-The significant increase in GHG scope 1 emission from stationary combustion in 2022 resulted from the resumption in operations and in production at the Project since April 2022.
-The increase in GHG scope 1 emission from mobile combustion in 2022 was mainly attributable to increase in fuel consumption by the company vehicles as there were more field staff and more activities in West Ells project since the Project fully resumed operation in April 2022.
+The Group is subject to the Alberta Climate Change and Emissions Management Act, and the Technology Innovation and Emissions Reduction (TIER) regulation.
+During 2024, the amount of GHG generated did not exceed the reporting threshold of 100,000 tonnes as regulated by TIER.
+The decrease in GHG scope 1 emission from stationary combustion in 2024 was mainly due to lower bitumen production volume during 2024.
+The decrease in GHG scope 1 emission from mobile combustion in 2024 was mainly attributable to the decrease in fuel consumption by the company vehicles as the in-house truck fleet no longer transported dilbit and diluent since February 2024.